tinkerbell/tinkerbell-docs/docs/services/tink.md

 ## Building and Running `tink-cli`

-One use case of the binaries, is if you want to run the `tink-cli` binary on the Provisioner, outside the `tink-server` container.
-This simplifies the CLI command usage.
+One use case of the binaries is when you want to run the `tink-cli` binary on the Provisioner, outside the `tink-server` container.
+This simplifies CLI command usage.

 Prerequisites: